TheDonDope/wit/README.md

 ## Semantic Version

+Run `nx run wit:next-version` to display information about the next semantic version to be set.

-Run `nx run wit:version` to create a new semantic git version tag and update the [CHANGELOG.md](./apps/wit/CHANGELOG.md).
-Note: you do need to manually push the changes via `$ git push`, respectively `$ git push --tags`.
+Run `nx run wit:push-version` to create a new semantic git version tag and update the [CHANGELOG.md](./apps/wit/CHANGELOG.md) and push them to the remote repository.

 ## Understand your workspace